JonaThanosSnap/Chess247/README.md

 # Chess247
-An implementation of chess in C++.
+An implementation of chess in C++ showcasing object-oriented principles and various design patterns.